 But distributed queue needs to deal with load imbalance.
 Suppose there are n tasks.
 The n jobs will be split across the distributed queues.
-How splitting occur matters - if the queues are not equally balanced then some tasks are going to get more cpus time than others.
+How splitting occur matters - if the queues are not equally balanced then some tasks are going to get more CPU's time than others.
 Tasks in shorter queues get more round-robin timeshare.
-To deal with this, every once in a while look at all the queues and their lengths, and equalize them again so that every process gets approximately fair share of CPU time.
+To deal with this, every once in a while we need to re-balance this queue if there is imbalance in the load by looking at all the queues and their lengths, and equalize them again so that every process gets approximately fair share of CPU time.

 Cache affinity is important.
 Respecting cache affinity can hugely improve time efficiently.
 A process or thread has affinity to a processor because the cache there holds its data.
 Let's say processor 1 picks up a job and schedules it for a time slice.
 By the time that time slice ends, the cache for that processor would be warm, with data and instruction for that job stored in the cache.
 The process goes to the end of the queue, eventually appears at the front, and get scheduled at another processor.
 There is no mapping of task to processor in the centralized queue.
 That processor will start from a cold cache, with no data and instruction for this job.
 The initial instructions will all be cache misses.
 Program execution is slowed down to warm up the cache, and then time slice ends.
+That is why central queue has poor cache affinity.

 This argues using distributed queue based scheduling.
 Once process joins a queue it will stay in the same queue.
 Next time it gets scheduled there will be data and instructions from the previous time slice i.e. start with warm cache.
-But even though you might try to schedule process or thread on the same processor where it was executed last, every time you run again you still might not have all your data and instructions in the cache due to other processes in your system.
+Once in a while the process could be moved to another process for load balancing where it will start from cold cache but it is not a common scenario.
+Even though you might try to schedule process or thread on the same processor where it was executed last, every time you run again you still might not have all your data and instructions in the cache due to other processes in your system.
 You want to have larger time slices or quantum durations to account for the time when there is some early fraction of the quantum maybe all caches misses.
 You want to still get to run on the caches once it's warmed up for some period of time.
 As a result, time slices in multiprocessor systems tend to be longer than the ones in uniprocessor systems.